nadje/Psychophysics/README.md

 # Psychophysics

-Find the data and preregistration protocol in OSF: https://osf.io/ypajr/

-- Raw data are stored per task in the Raw_data folder
+- Raw data are stored per task (Detection_Raw_data and Discrimination_Raw_Data)

-- The analyzed data will be stored in the Analysis folder

 Analysis steps:

 1. Run first SoEThresh_Detection.m, SoEThresh_Detection_DPrimeAnalysis.m, and SoEThresh_Discrimination.m

     - The output data of these scripts will be used for the psychometric fitting procedure and statistical analysis in R

 2. Run 1.Detection_Task.R and 2.Discrimination_task.R

 4. Keep in your global environment in R the data created in Step 2 and run 3.Correlations.R.

 If you find bugs and/or you have questions, please contact me: nadiaparask@gmail.com

+For more info, check the project on OSF: https://osf.io/ypajr/

 #### If you use data/code, please cite us: